cucumber-attic/website/apps/dynamic/views/docs/reference.md

 ### Progress

-This report prints results to STDOUT, on character at a time.
+This report prints results to STDOUT, one character at a time.
 It looks like this:

 ```
 ....F--U.......